© Crown copyright 2018

 Email is treated as an optional form of communication and rarely gets responses.

 After a meeting send a formal letter setting out what you discussed.
 Company literature will be well received.
 Then follow this up with a phone call to confirm the letter has been received.
 Do not expect progress until your next face to face meeting.

-10. Entry requirements
+10. Entry requirements for Indonesia

 You need a visa to enter Indonesia.

 British citizens visiting Indonesia are able to buy a 30 day visa upon arrival by following the ‘Visa on Arrival’ sign.
 Visas of this kind can be extended once for a maximum of 30 days by applying to immigration offices within Indonesia.

 If you’re travelling to Indonesia for business, check the Foreign and Commonwealth Office (FCO) travel advice page first.